Curriculum Guide

 Theater Design (0.5 credits, spring)

 In this course, students will deepen their knowledge of technical theater by exploring the choices behind lights placement, the use of acoustic shells, and theories behind design work.
 Students will learn the fundamentals of manipulating stage mechanisms for productions as well as create their own set, light, and sound designs.
 In addition, students will practice running shows in a professional manner while collaborating as backstage crew members.
-A requirement of this course, and in lieu of homework, is that students must commit to being on the tech crew for one production, which is generally five after-school tech days and two evening performances.
+A requirement of this course, and in lieu of homework, is that students must commit to being on the tech crew for one production, which generally includes five afterschool tech days and two evening performances.
 Students may choose from four different productions that run throughout the semester.
 Schedules for these required responsibilities will be determined at the beginning of the semester.
-No prior experience necessary.
-This course may be taken more than once with the permission of the instructor and the head of Performing Arts.
 Open to students in Classes V–VIII.
+Students may enroll in this class more than once with the permission of the instructor and head of the Performing Arts Department.

-Words & Weapons (0.5 credits, fall), not offered in the 2024–25 academic year
+Words & Weapons (0.5 credits, fall), not offered in the 2025–26 academic year